CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Built-in Providers

-- `copilot` - Default GitHub Copilot provider used for chat and embeddings
+- `copilot` - Default GitHub Copilot provider used for chat
 - `github_models` - Provider for GitHub Marketplace models
 - `copilot_embeddings` - Provider for Copilot embeddings, not standalone